-This page provides a summary of how to use this online Safeguarding Adults Board Adult Policies, Procedures and Practice (APPP) site, its supporting resources and main features.
+This page provides a summary of how to use this online South Tyneside Safeguarding Children and Adults Partnership Adult Policies, Procedures and Practice (APPP) site, its supporting resources and main features.

 This site is structured into different sections.

-Contact contains local contact details for teams, services and partner organisations.
-It also has a contact form, for you to send a message to the named single point of contact in your organisation who oversees the coordination of this online APPP resource, should you have a comment or suggestion you wish to make.
+- Contact has a contact form for you to send a message to Jackie Nolan, South Tyneside STSCAP Manager, who oversee the coordination of this APPP, should you have a comment or suggestion you wish to make.

 In addition, the site is designed to be accessible for users of text only and screen reader software programs which allow blind or visually impaired users to read the text that is displayed on the computer screen with a speech synthesizer or braille display.
 Our content is consistently structured, including headings, which makes using the software on our site easier.
 Also, when viewed though screen reader software, every page has a ‘Skip to main content’ link which allows software users to go straight to the main content of that page instead of receiving the full navigation options every time.
 Please share this information with blind or visually impaired colleagues.

 This resource works well on internet enabled mobile phones and tablets by typing in the weblink in the internet address bar.
 When used on a mobile phone, the website will immediately convert into a mobile phone friendly version, where the tabs sit behind the Menu button.
 If it does not work straightaway, tap on the refresh circle in the address bar.